silverstripe/silverstripe-staticpublisher/README.md

-# Static
+# StaticPublisher

 ## Introduction

-Static provides several extensions for exporting a SilverStripe application to both local or remote file systems.
+This module provides an extension for exporting a SilverStripe application as static files to both a local or remote server for increased site performance.

 ## Maintainer Contact